-- Calculating the tax owed on your inventory and staying abreast of amendments to tax laws that can affect that amount.
+- Calculating the tax owed on your inventory and staying abreast of amendments to tax laws can affect that amount.

 - Keeping tabs on changing interest rates if you need to take out a loan to make an order (as so many businesses do, especially when first starting out and building stock levels).
-Interest rates can be wildly variable depending on the larger economic picture, so staying on top of these trends can help you negotiate the most favorable rates for your company.
+Interest rates can be wildly variable depending on the larger economic picture, so staying on top of these trends can help you negotiate the most favourable rates for your company.

 How are my vendor relationships?